matthieugomez/regife/README.md

 regife y xvarlist, f(idvar timevar) d(2) gen(res)
 ```

+### Absorb
+The command `regife` is estimated on the residuals after removing the fixed effect specified in `absorb`.
+The fixed effect specified in `absorb` *must* be compatible with the interactive fixed effect model (although currently `regife` does not check it is the case).
+The syntax for `absorb` is the same than `reghdfe`.

 ### ife
 The command `ife` estimates a factor model for a given variable.
 Contrary to Stata usual `pca` command, this allows to estimate PCA on a dataset in a long form (in particular panel data).
 Moreover, it handles unbalanced panels using an algorithm akin to Stock and Watson (1998).

 ```